alexander-pick/MKMTool/README.md

 + When updating price, the FirstEd parameter is taken into account when looking for similar items (relevant only for Yu-Gi-Oh).
 Bug-fixes:
 + MinPrice from mystock.csv was taken into account only if no price update was computed.
 Now it will always be checked even just against the current price.
++ Fixed crashes when Checking for Cheap Deals by wantlist when article in wantlist had "Any" as isFoil, isSigned or isAltered.

 <details><summary><i>Show older changelogs</i></summary>
 <p>